 If you are unable to find the record you're searching for using a simple find, try typing an operator in the Find What text box in the Find and Replace dialog box.
-A common Access operator is a wildcard, a symbol representing one or more characters.
+A common Access operator is a wild card, or a symbol representing one or more characters.

 - The Find and Replace dialog box opens.

-- Click on Find Next.
-The records with the first occurrence of the matched text displays, or the Office Assistant tells you no matched records were found.
+- Click Find Next.
+The records with the first occurrence of the matched text displays, or the Office Assistant tells you that no matched records were found.

 - Click Cancel if you found the record you're searching for.
 The Find and Replace dialog box closes.

 - Click Find Next if you need to search further.
 The next occurrence displays.